 Revenue from segments that does not exceed the quantitative thresholds is primarily attributable to two operating segments of the Group.
 Those segments include insurance and other services.
 None of these segments has met any of the quantitative thresholds for determining a reportable segment.
-The investments in equity method investee and equity in net earnings / (losses) of associates are included in the steel segment.
+The investments in equity method investee and equity in net earnings / (losses) of associates are included in the steel and foreign rolled products segments.